The Québec maritime Blog

 Discover Unusual Winter Activities in the Maritime Regions of Québec

 Winter is a big deal in Québec.
-While we might be tempted to use the cold weather as an excuse to stay indoors, there are actually lots of fun things to do outside, including many activities that are quite unusual.
+While you may be tempted to use the cold weather as an excuse to stay indoors, there are actually lots of fun things to do outside, including several that are quite unusual.

-In addition to skiing, snowshoeing and snowboarding, several other outdoor activities make the most of the magic and wonder of winter.
-Our regions offer something for everyone, so here are a few unusual activities and events you might want to try out.
-Which of them makes you look forward to winter this year?
+In addition to going skiing or snowshoeing, you can also enjoy other outdoor activities that make the most of the magic and wonder of this season.
+Our regions offer something for everyone, so here are a few unusual options you may want to try out.
+Which of these activities and events make you look forward to winter this year?

 Dogsledding